 Tissot's reconstruction.
 Note the thin vertical lines at about 40% and 85% from the left, which are obviously representing the edges of the title relic shown on the left.

 The wood has been radio-carbon dated to 996-1023 AD as you can see in this concise paper here.
-I have seen arguments made that you can't trust such techniques if the sample is weathered or left in the sun and so forth, but the linked paper also tests a very weathered counter-example known to be about 2,000 years old with no problem.
+I have seen arguments made that you can't trust such techniques if the sample is weathered or left in the sun and so forth, but the linked paper also tests a very weathered counter-example known to be about 2,000 years old with no discrepancy.
 Arguments looking to debunk an unwanted outcome are to be treated with scepticism; if the result had turned out to date the wood from the first century, nobody would be claiming the technique might be out by a thousand years.

 The work could be a 'genuine' copy, i.e. done with good motives as discussed above.
 This would be plausible at first glance.
 I find that two problems emerge, however.